 Hearts for valentines day

-Decorate a heart and display in your window add to facebook group/page and class dojo
+Decorate a heart and display in your window (the new rainbow) so that families can look out for them on their daily exercise/ walk. to facebook group/page and class dojo.
+To share a template with the school and a blurb for Dojo

 Kiltwalk